heia-fr/devops-website/docs/lecture/devsecops/devsecops4.md

 OWASP provides a [Threat Modeling Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Threat_Modeling_Cheat_Sheet.html) that can be used as a reference for performing threat modeling activities.

 ##### Tooling for threat modeling
 On the OWASP website you can also find a [Threat Modeling Tool](https://owasp.org/www-project-threat-dragon/) that can be used to create and manage threat models.

+A good introduction to threat modeling can be viewed in the following video: [STRIDE Threat Modeling for Beginners - In 20 minutes](https://www.youtube.com/watch?v=rEnJYNkUde0)